dcoai/nftables_port/dev_docs/security.md

 ## Overview

-NFTex provides Elixir bindings to Linux nftables via libnftables.
+NFTables.Port provides Elixir bindings to Linux nftables via libnftables.
 As firewall management is a security-critical operation, this document outlines security considerations, best practices, and the vulnerability disclosure policy.

 ## Privilege Requirements

 ### CAP_NET_ADMIN Capability

-NFTex requires the `CAP_NET_ADMIN` Linux capability to modify firewall rules.
+NFTables.Port requires the `CAP_NET_ADMIN` Linux capability to modify firewall rules.
 This is enforced at the native port level.

 **Required Setup:**
 ```bash